 It all started with John Wilkes Booth.
-That’s what Uta Hagen suggests in her book A Challenge For The Actor.
+That’s what Uta Hagen suggests in her book A Challenge for the Actor.
 The mistrust for actors all started when an actor used a bullet to break the ultimate fourth wall.
 Actually, I would guess it started before Booth.
-Maybe in the Middle Ages with the creation of liturgical/vernacular drama, but certainly somewhere between the honored heyday of Homer and rapscallion commedia street-performers whose tipping hats reminded their audience of beggars (if someone knows a more accurate and/or detailed history, please post it/link it below).
+Maybe in the Middle Ages with the creation of liturgical/vernacular drama, but certainly somewhere between the honored heyday of Homer and rapscallion commedia street performers whose tipping hats reminded their audience of beggars.
 Still it’s safe to assume Lincoln’s actor assassin didn’t elevate the actor’s status.
-A fair generalization might be—in the eyes of those with stable occupations, actors historically are vagabonds, agitators, vain, not the brightest of breeds and (the old standard) deceitful.
+A fair generalization might be—in the eyes of those with stable occupations—that actors historically are vagabonds, agitators, vain, not the brightest of breeds, and (the old standard) deceitful.
 We get paid to lie.
 And if we do it extraordinarily well, so well that if the lie seems truer than truth, then we’re hailed as great at what we do.
 Great at what we do but not great humans to be trusted with political opinions and societal points of view, and certainly not great enough to be hired without an extensive series of tests (auditions) designed to prove the actor is the right fit for the part.

 If a playwright or producer is looking for a director, they do their research.
 They see the director’s work, seek out references, and/or sit down and have tea with a number of directors to find one their vision can commingle with.
 They do not ask the director to direct two minutes of the play to prove she knows what she’s doing.
 Nor should they.
 They respect and, better yet, trust the director.
 The same cannot be said for the actor.

-I believe actors (and all theater practitioners) should be treated with the same respect and trust we tender the director.
+I believe actors (and all theatre practitioners) should be treated with the same respect and trust we tender the director.